You probably spend a lot of time thinking about email messaging.

 Then by the way, my second email sent a few days later might be:

-Note my 2nd message is even shorter but I’ve been able to add a new value prop.
-We find these follow-up messages get 3-4x the response rates as the 1st message does.
+The second message is even shorter, but I added a new value prop.
+We find these follow-up messages get three to four times the click-through rate that the first message does.

-Again, less is more in terms of what you put in a single message, but more is more in terms of the number of messages you send.
+It’s still true that less is more in terms of what you put in a single message – but more is more in terms of the number of messages you send.

-Ultimately using this framework should help you come up with ideas for short, compelling messages.
-Get those two things right and watch the magic happen.
+Ultimately this framework should help you come up with ideas for short, compelling messages.
+Get those two things right and watch the magic happen!